sondos04/holbertonschool-hbnb/part1/README.md

 ## Sequence Diagrams

 This section presents the sequence diagrams for the HBnB Evolution application.
-These diagrams illustrate how the Presentation Layer, Business Logic Layer, and Persistence Layer interact to handle key user operations.
-Each sequence diagram represents a specific API use case and demonstrates the flow of requests and responses across the system layers.

 <p align="left">
   <img src="Sequence Diagrams User Registration.png" width="450">